 Many employers are fighting the stigma that surrounds mental health in the workplace and providing resources to staff who may be suffering in silence.
 Madalyn worked with her CEO to encourage open conversation across the organization about mental health and received the support she needed.
 These simple steps can help you start open and honest conversations about mental health at work and may help someone like Madalyn.

 Mental Health First Aid at Work training provides useful information and practical techniques on how to approach and support a colleague in distress to help your organization build a resilient and productive workforce.
-Reach out to our team at MHFAatWork@TheNationalCouncil.org for more information and #BeTheDifference in your workplace today.
+To learn more about MHFA at Work, visit MHFA.org/workplace and complete the inquiry form.